Teradata Table Design Checklist

 9. Does The Data Block Size Support Your Type Of Workload?

-Smaller data blocks are usually recommended for the tactical workload on a Teradata system, as individual rows are queried.
+Smaller data blocks are preferred for tactical workloads on Teradata systems, as they allow for querying individual rows.

-Larger data blocks are recommended for strategic workloads (including a full table scan and aggregations).
+Using bigger data blocks for strategic workloads like performing a complete table scan and running aggregations is advisable.

 Hi Roland,